harshb/harshb.github.io/_posts/2019-10-05-kaifi-aurat.md

 >
 >There is  dynamite  and  not just sobs and  tears in your repertoire
 >
->You  have being, existence, reality ; and are not just an interesting story told in the bazar
+>You  are a person in your own right and  not just an interesting story to be told in the bazar
 >
->Your existence too is a thing and not just  your beauty beyond par
+>Your existence too is a thing --  you're not to be admired simply because  your beauty is beyond par
 >
 >You have to rewrite the title of the book of your destiny my dear
 >